GuiCPessoa/Pomodoro_React/README.md

 ## 📚 Learning
 This project was very challenging due to its size and complexity.
 While developing this project, I learned important concepts such as Styled Components, which allows the use of CSS within JavaScript in a format similar to React, adding many functionalities to the application's styling.
 I also learned about Prop Drilling and how to use the Context API, enabling information sharing among multiple components at the same time.
 Additionally, I learned how to use useReducer, which is useful for storing more complex information that requires many lines of code to modify.

+Follow the link to use the Pomodoro Timer: https://pomodorotimer-gilt.vercel.app